#21 Arinze Onuaku

 26 284 170 114 108 4 67 36 47 445 12.7 0.7 8.1

-Arinze Onuaku was a strong burly center for Syracuse University.
+Arinze Onuaku was a strong burly center for Syracuse University, with a nice short hook shot and a strong defensive presence.

 His freshman year, he played in most every game as a backup to Darryl Watkins and Terrence Roberts, typically seeing seven to eight minutes a game.
 Onuaku was a raw talent his freshman year, with tremendous rebounding skills, and a high shooting percentage due to mostly scoring on dunks.
 He was also foul prone, and would pick up penalties very quickly.
 He would hurt his toe in December, and would miss some action as a result.